Rudd-O/saltstack-automation/formulas/plone/README.md

   data for this deployment based on the named deployment.
 * `delete`: if mentioned, delete all traces of the deployment.
 * (there are other undocumented settings at this time)
+* `backend_processes`: defines a custom backend process count for this deployment, overriding the default `backend_processes` for all deployments.

 All deployments are accessible directly under URL `https://<any server hostname>/deployments/<deployment name>`.